Change Language:

 Questions about any antidepressant prescribed, or problems that may be related to the medication, should be discussed with the doctor.

-Side Effects
+Side Effects of Antidepressants

 • Dry mouth - it is helpful to drink sips of water; chew sugarless gum; clean teeth daily.